darthvader58/cse220_assignment_asu/README.md

-The new assignment (A4 Assignment) has its contents saved in the A4 Assignment folder.
-Kindly view the requested 3 files wordgame.c slist.c and slist.h in the mentioned folder.
+The new assignment (A5 Assignment) has its contents saved in the A5 Assignment folder.
+Kindly view the requested 7 files main.cpp , vehicles.cpp, truck.cpp, ContainerSize.cpp, vehicles.hpp, truck.hpp, ContainerSize.hpp in the mentioned folder.